Where To Go When You Don’t Want To Make A Big Deal About Your Birthday (But You Actually Kind Of Do) guide image

 Tasty, colourful fun that won’t involve extending your overdraft or putting on anything other than jeans, Yucca is a loud and proud Tex-Mex restaurant in Fulham, with bright red walls and a bottle of Cholula hot sauce on every table.
 It also serves some A1 pescado tacos, gooey quesadillas, and a DIY fajita situation that arrives sizzling in a cast iron plate.
 Because a sizzling skillet is basically a low-key sparkler, right?

 If you’re fortunate enough to have your birthday during a month that could, feasibly, include a day of good weather, then Sager + Wilde’s Bethnal Green arch is a prime spot to head to.
-There’s a load of outdoor seating for big groups in this converted railway arch, as well a load inside for when the weather gets very British on you.
-Alongside their pastas they also do some excellent meat sharing platters that you can pair with salads, jersey royals, and the like.
+There’s loads of outdoor seating for big groups in this converted railway arch, as well a load inside for when the weather gets very British on you.
+Alongside their pastas they also do some excellent cuts of meat and fish that you can pair with salads, jersey royals, and the like.

 Undoubtedly the king of London’s BYOB options, Singburi is also London’s best Thai restaurant and our number one choice for a birthday dinner that might get a little boisterous.
 You’ll have to hustle for a table at this fantastic Leytonstone restaurant but just know that once you make a booking, your group is going to have a fantastic dinner.
 You'll be leaning across the table for jungle curry and screeching for another beer.
 Make sure you focus on the specials board and don’t forget to bring cash.
 Not that you should be paying.